wiseman-timelord/stable-diffusion-webui-WT/README.md

-# Stable Diffusion web UI - Wiseman-Timelord
+# Stable Diffusion WebUI - Wiseman-Timelord
-Status: Beta; The hacks work, but are experimental and quick-fixes.
+Status: Release.
+The hacks work, but are quick-fixes.
+Other urgent project, work is paused, will return to project.

 ### Description:
 Wiseman-Timelords Hacks for CPU ONLY Stable Diffusion v1.10 Setups.
 I found Stable Diffusion Webui was created almost exclusively for nVidia users, and I say that because the thread usage was always balls low, going by the default of llama.cpp, this is probably 4 threads, even after specifying `-use-cpu all`, possibly that is ALL cpus, NOT all threads.
 People whom choose AMD hardware, probably have an AMD CPU with a high number of threads, and these were just not being put to use, and so, a pure quality of life mod, to save people time.
 So it fixes/optimizes some things for sd-webui version ~1.10 (2024\08\13) relating to non-cuda installs.